Introduction

 Frequently Asked Questions

-1. What’s the best small business tax advice for new businesses in 2025?
+1. What’s the best small business tax advice for new businesses?

 2. How can I legally reduce my tax bill?

-Small business tax advice in 2025 is all about planning, not avoidance.
+Small business tax advice is all about planning, not avoidance.
 You can reduce your tax liability by:

 - Claiming all allowable expenses